jacob-ian/instagram-feed/README.md

 # Usage:

-1. Include this repository in your project via Composer.
+1. Include this repository in your project via Composer (jacob-ian/instagram-feed).

 2. Create a MYSQL Database to hold the data: